gefyrahq/gefyrahq.github.io/gefyra/versioned_docs/version-2.0.0/shared-environments/connecting.md

 ```
 gefyra connections stop
 ```
 This assumes you have a *default* connection currently running.
-If not, you have to provide a valid connection name with the `--connection-name` option.
+If not, you have to provide a valid connection name with the `[connection-name]` argument.

 You will find this connection to be stopped from the client's side.
 However, if you want to reconnect to the cluster, you can now run `gefyra connections connect` again.
 The connection process will be superfast this time.